How to get Jobs in South Korea for Indians?

-The number of public holidays varies from year to year, ranging from 10 to 16.
+The number of public holidays varies yearly, ranging from 10 to 16.
 Your paid annual leave also grows each year you work for your employer.

-If you rarely miss working days, the company will award you some paid vacation.
+The company will award you some paid vacation if you rarely miss working days.
 Likewise, they will reduce paid leave if you are absent more than average.

 (iii) Government Tax rates

 Workers in South Korea must pay income tax and health and pension insurance.